TaiXian/Design_Patterns/PITCHME.md

 ![Graph](assets/image/ProgrammerTimePieGrpah.JPG){ width=80%, height=80% }

 >The ratio of time spent reading versus writing is well over 10 to 1.
 We are
->constantly reading old code as part of the effort to write new code. - Robert Martin
+>constantly reading old code as part of the effort to write new code

 ---